Samueleonard/AIG-ModelMatching-For-MSFS2024/README.md

 ### 4. Using AIG with VATSIM

-To use AIG with VATSIM, you need a VMR file to match the models to airlines:
+To use AIG with VATSIM, nothing extra is required other than vpilot, however some edge cases may lead to liveries being missing.
+To help with this issue, a VMR file is included to match these liveries to airlines:

 - A basic VMR file is included and will be updated in the future.
-- For better coverage, use [this third-party file](https://flightsim.to/file/23365/full-vatsim-aig-beta-model-matching).
+- For better coverage, use [this third-party file](https://flightsim.to/file/23365/full-vatsim-aig-beta-model-matching). **IMPORTANT** this file is outdated and may lead to some vpilot error messages, but overall may help improve coverage.

+My recommendation is to only use the included VMR file and not a 3rd party one, but it could be useful if you have specific usage requirements for one.

 To set it up:
 Open **vPilot settings** > **Model Matching (FS2024)** > **Custom Rules** > **Add Custom Rule Sets**.